“Be process driven, creativity is subjective. What I like you might hate and vice versa” – Gaurav Mehta

 So I think the fundamentals have not changed.
 We know that people want to trust it moreover to transportation.
 Like the Bikedekho campaign, I spoke to you.

 There are a lot of similarities between Bikedekho and Cardekho.
-People are going to do their work but in their own car or bike.
+People are going to do their work but in their car or bike.

 So if you look at both the campaign they’re having the same insight.
 The earlier car campaign was also based on the same insight, so insights have not changed, the narrative changed.